kimchy/compass/readme.txt

 3. DISTRIBUTION JAR FILES

 The "dist" directory contains the following distinct jar files for use in applications.
-Both module-specific jar files and a jar file with all of Compass are provided.
-The following list specifies the respective contents and third-party dependencies.
-Libraries in brackets are optional, i.e. just necessary for certain functionality.

-FULL JAR (dist):

-* "compass"
-- Convenient jar file that combines all standard modules (see "module jars" below)

-MODULE JARS (dist/modules):

-* "compass-core"
-- Contents: core compass functionality - OSEM, RSEM, Transaction, Optimizer, JDBC Store
-- Dependencies: Commons Logging, Lucene Core (Highlighter) (Analyzers) (Snowball), (JTA/JEE)

-* "compass-annotations"
-- Contents: Java 5 Annotation based OSEM support
-- Dependencies: compass-core

-* "compass-gps"
-- Contents: Index and Synchronization with different Data Sources - Gps and GpsDevice.
-- Dependencies: compass-core, (Hibernate), (iBatis), (Apache OJB), (JPA), (JDBC), (JDO)

-* "compass-spring"
-- Contents: Compass Spring integration
-- Dependencies: compass-core, (compass-gps), Spring (1.2/2.0)
+The "compass.jar" is the full Java 1.5 compass jar.
+The "compass14.jar" is a retro translated jar file supporting Java 1.4.

 4. WHERE TO START?